dguitroman/degenerate-job-postings/README.md

 ## Purpose

-Helps staffing agencies and HR departments ensure job postings meet best practices and legal requirements.
+Helps hiring authorities, recruiters and any parties who advertise opportunities for hiring to ensure their job postings meet best practices and legal requirements.
+Optimizes the efforts made by legitimate hiring authorities by incorporating standards implemented by regulators such asEEOC, DOL, state labor departments, and industry-specific regulators.

 ## Status